Advertisement

 Ali-Ahmad, a Lebanese American woman, sits on a box draped with a rug, holding a cane and wearing a keffiyeh.

 Handala premiered earlier this year at the Hollywood Fringe Festival (where it won Best Solo Show).
-After its run at Philly’s Icebox Project Space finishes on September 19, it’s heading the United Solo Festival in New York for an October 11 performance.
+After its run at Philly’s Icebox Project Space finishes on Thursday, September 19, it’s heading to the United Solo Festival in New York for a Friday, October 11, performance.

 A Palestinian boy and an IDF soldier